 Inventory is stated at the lower of cost or market value.
 Our EchoStar Technologies business segment inventory cost is determined using the first-in, first-out ("FIFO") method.
-Our Hughes business segment principally uses standard costs adjusted to reflect actual cost, based on variance analyses performed throughout the year which approximates the FIFO method when cost exceeds market value.
+Our Hughes business segment principally uses standard costs adjusted to reflect actual cost, based on variance analyses performed throughout the year which approximates the FIFO method.
 Inventories are adjusted to net realizable value using management's best estimates of future use.
 In making its assessment of future use or recovery, management considers the aging and composition of inventory balances, the effects of technological and/or design changes, forecasted future product demand based on firm or near-firm customer orders and alternative means of disposition of excess or obsolete items.

-ECHOSTAR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - Continued
+ECHOSTAR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - Continued (Unaudited)

-Subscriber Acquisition Costs ("SAC")
+Subscriber Acquisition Costs

-SAC is an important component of our costs to acquire new customers in our consumer market and is included in "Other noncurrent assets, net" on our Condensed Consolidated Balance Sheets.
+SAC is included in "Other noncurrent assets, net" on our Condensed Consolidated Balance Sheets.
 SAC consists of costs paid to third-party dealers and customer service representative commissions on new service activations and, in certain cases, the cost of hardware and installation services provided to customers at the inception of service or the cost of services for activities related to the consumer rental program.
-SAC is deferred when a customer commits to a service agreement, and the deferred SAC is amortized over anticipated subscriber life as the related service revenue is earned.
+SAC is deferred when a customer commits to a service agreement, and the deferred SAC is amortized over the contractual term as the related service revenue is earned.
 We monitor the recoverability of SAC and are entitled to an early termination fee (secured by customer credit card information) if the subscriber cancels service prior to the end of the commitment period.
-The recoverability of deferred SAC is reasonably assured through the monthly service fee charged to customers, the ability to recover the equipment, and/or the ability to charge an early termination fee.
+The recoverability of deferred SAC is reasonably assured through the monthly service fee charged to customers, the ability to recover the equipment or charge an unreturned equipment fee, and/or the ability to charge an early termination fee.